 The WIPs identify how the seven Bay watershed jurisdictions are putting measures in place by 2025 that are needed to restore the Bay, and by 2017 to achieve at least 60 percent of the necessary nitrogen, phosphorus and sediment reductions compared to 2009 levels.
 While the Chesapeake Bay partnership exceeded the 60 percent goals for reducing phosphorus and sediment, it fell short of the 2017 target for reducing nitrogen by 15 million pounds.
 The implementation of BMPs specifically in the agricultural and urban sectors will need to accelerate to close this gap.

-As of 2017, based on the partnership’s modeling tool estimates, practices are in place to achieve 40 percent of the nitrogen reductions, 87 percent of the phosphorus reductions and 67 percent of the sediment reductions (compared to 2009 levels) that are necessary to attain applicable water quality standards in the Bay.
+As of 2019, based on the partnership’s modeling tool estimates, BMPs to reduce pollution are in place to achieve 39% of the nitrogen reductions, 49% of the phosphorus reductions and 100% of the sediment reductions needed to attain applicable water quality standards when compared to the 2009 baseline established in the Bay TMDL.

 Attaining water quality standards is essential to other CBP goal areas including habitat and fisheries.
 Attaining the standards also provides substantial benefits for protection of human health, aesthetic and recreational uses.
 The Water Quality Standards Attainment and Monitoring Outcome will require the monitoring of water quality conditions to assess progress towards achieving applicable water quality standards in Bay and tidal water restoration to support aquatic living resources.
 Achieving those water quality standards is also a critical component of achieving many local water quality objectives and local TMDLs.

-During the 2014-2016 status assessment, the partnership estimates that 40 percent of the Bay and its tidal waters were attaining applicable water quality standards—the highest value since data collection began in 1985.
-The long-term trend in water quality standards attainment is positive showing improvement in environmental health.
+During the 2016-2018 assessment of standards attainment, the partnership estimates that 38 percent of the Bay and its tidal waters were attaining applicable water quality standards.
+The long-term trend in water quality standards attainment is improving, with about 25% of attainment in the mid-1980's to close to 40% attainment in more recent updates.

+The most recent nutrient and sediment trends in the watershed are for 2009-2018:

-For long-term water quality trends in nontidal rivers across the watershed, 50 percent of the nontidal network monitoring sites through 2016 showed improvements in nitrogen loads, 31 percent are degrading and the remainder are showing little or no change.
+For nitrogen, forty-one percent of the stations are improving; while, 40 percent are degrading and the remainder are showing no trends.

-About one third of monitoring sites showed improvements in phosphorus loads, 25 percent are degrading and the remainder are showing little or no change.
+For phosphorous, forty-four percent of the stations are improving; while, a third are degrading and the remainder are showing no trends

-Improvement for sediment loads was observed at 20 percent of monitoring sites, while 37 percent are degrading and the remainder are showing little or no change.
+For sediment, twenty-percent of the stations are improving; while, nearly forty-two percent are degrading and the remainder are showing no trends

 Participating Partners

 The following partners have participated in the development of this strategy.